Guide

 ADAS Calibration: The Hidden Half of the Cost

-• Static calibration: Requires a controlled indoor environment with target boards.
-Typical cost: $200–$400.
+• Static calibration: requires a controlled indoor environment with manufacturer target boards on a level, evenly lit floor.

-• Dynamic calibration: Performed by driving the vehicle on specific roads at specific speeds.
-Some vehicles require both static and dynamic.
+• Dynamic calibration: performed by driving the vehicle on specific roads at specific speeds.
+Some vehicles require both.

-• No calibration: Often what a low-ball quote actually means.
+• No calibration: often what a low-ball quote really means.
 The car drives off looking fine; the safety systems silently no longer work.

 If a shop tells you “no calibration needed” on a 2018+ Camry, Accord, Sienna, Odyssey, Highlander, Pilot, RAV4, CR-V, Outback, or most European vehicles — get a second opinion.